tpenguinltg/scripts/README.md

 Scripts
 =======
 Some personal scripts that I use.
-Most are not intended to be used as-is; instead, use them as a base to create your own personalized scripts.
+Many are not intended to be used as-is; instead, use them as a base to create your own personalized scripts.
+These scripts have only been tested on Linux, but some will probably work on other systems, perhaps with small modifications.

 All scripts are released under the [MIT license][].